Strata Global

 • Lime: Lime stabilization is particularly effective for clayey soils with moderate to high plasticity.
 It changes the soil’s properties by adding lime which triggers a chemical reaction.
 This technique is most useful when the correct amount of lime is used to stimulate cation exchange.

-• Fly ash stabilization: Fly ash can be utilized as a binding agent to strengthen soil.
-It is mixed into the soil, where it reacts and supplements strength.
+• Fly ash stabilization: When mixed into soil, pozzolanic fly ash reacts with calcium hydroxide (often provided by adding lime or cement) to form stable, cementitious compounds that bind soil particles and increase strength.
 Fly ash offers lower costs and can be used in high-moisture soils because of its drying effect.

 Biological methods: